BouchardLab/pyuoi/paper/paper.md

 criteria used in the estimation module (in Algorithm 1, test set accuracy is used, but the Akaike and Bayesian Information Criteria are also available).
 Additionally, `PyUoI` is agnostic to the specific solver used for a given model.
-For example, for generalized linear models come equipped with a coordinate descent solver (from `scikit-learn`), a built-in Orthant-Wise Limited memory Quasi-Newton solver [@gong2015], and the `pycasso` solver [@ge2019].
+For example, generalized linear models come equipped with a coordinate descent solver (from `scikit-learn`), a built-in Orthant-Wise Limited memory Quasi-Newton solver [@gong2015], and the `pycasso` solver [@ge2019].
 The choice of solver is left to the user as a hyperparameter.